reactioncommerce/reaction-docs/developer/tutorial/plugin-layouts-3.md

 and what's the main template that we render and that's `products`.
 We also specified which template we would use for a "notFound".
 When we get to the routing and template more of this will make sense.

+More detailed documentation on the other `register.js` can be found in this [blog post](https://blog.reactioncommerce.com/an-intro-to-architecture-the-registry/).

 One important thing to understand is that at any point in time when RC goes to render a route/page it's going to determine how to pull the layout record from a key of `layout + workflow`.
 The `coreWorkflow` is a special case in that it is a workflow with just one step.
 It is essentially the "default" workflow when you hit the home page.